John Treasure Jones

-Captain John Treasure Jones RD (15 August 1905 – 12 May 1993) was a British naval officer who became a well-known media figure in the mid-1960s following his appointment as the last master of the Cunard liner, RMS Queen Mary.
+Captain John Treasure Jones RD (15 August 1905 – 12 May 1993) was a British Merchant Navy officer who became a well-known media figure in the mid-1960s following his appointment as the last master of the Cunard liner, RMS Queen Mary.
 He has been described as one of the 20th century's most distinguished mariners, in war and in peacetime.
 His forebears were men of the sea, who had captained sailing ships, and he elected to follow in their tradition.

 Family background

 John Treasure Jones was born on 18 August 1905, at Cuckoo Mill Farm at Pelcomb Cross, outside Haverfordwest, Pembrokeshire.
 His father, Shrewsbury Treasure Jones, was a hay & corn merchant and ran the small 45 acre farm as a side line.

 In 1917 he gained a scholarship to Haverfordwest Grammar School, but did not complete his formal education as the possibility of employment on a ship came along, just a week before taking his final examinations.